Hello, this is HDC, a consulting company specializing in AM solutions.

 4. Conclusion

-Powder Bed Fusion (PBF) is ideal for producing high-precision, detailed parts, making it suitable for industries such as aerospace and medical.
-However, its slow processing speed and high cost limit its use in producing large parts.
+Powder Bed Fusion (PBF) is ideal for manufacturing high-precision and detailed parts and is suitable for industries such as aerospace and medical.
+However, it has limitations in producing large parts due to slow processing speeds and high costs.

-Meltio technology offers great flexibility in hybrid manufacturing, with the ability to use multiple materials in a single print.
-Choosing the right technology based on your project's specific requirements, such as material requirements, part size, resolution, and cost, is crucial to achieving optimal results from additive manufacturing.
+Meltio technology offers significant flexibility in hybrid manufacturing through the ability to use multiple materials in a single print.
+It is crucial to select the appropriate technology by considering specific project requirements, such as material needs, part size, resolution, and cost, to achieve optimal results in additive manufacturing.